VLCTechHub/VLCTechHub-api/README.md

  - RACK_ENV=development
  - PORT=5000
- - MONGODB_URI=mongo uri for testing db (heroku will have the production uri)
+ - MONGODB_URI=mongo uri for the development db (heroku will have the production uri)
- - MASTER_MONGODB_URI=used for migrating to new version of database.
-Not used anymore.
+ - MASTER_MONGODB_URI=uri for the master db to populate the development one from (useful for testing purposes)
  - SENDGRID_PASSWORD=password for sendgrid
  - SENDGRID_USERNAME=user of sendgrid (created from heroku)
  - EMAIL_FOR_PUBLICATION=email address of the person responsible for publication (admin)